fch-yk/k8s_02_Django/docs/cloud_deploy.md

 - The project uses a database from the [Managed Service for PostgreSQL](https://cloud.yandex.ru/docs/managed-postgresql/quickstart?from=int-console-help-center-or-nav);
 - The [Yandex Application Load Balancer](https://cloud.yandex.ru/docs/application-load-balancer/concepts/?from=int-console-help-center-or-nav) directs traffic to the service;
 - The project uses [PVC](https://cloud.yandex.com/en/docs/managed-kubernetes/operations/volumes/dynamic-create-pv#create-pvc) to store media;
-- The website is run under the `unit` user, that is why it is necessary to change the owner of the `/media` folder, which is linked to the Persistent Volume; see [How to organize the `media` storage](#how-to-organize-the-media-storage)
+- The website is run under the `unit` user, that is why it is necessary to set the `spec.template.spec.securityContext.fsGroup` parameter in the [deploy manifest file](../k8s_cloud/yc_deploy.yaml); to find out more, visit [Configure volume permission and ownership change policy for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods).

 ## How to set the environmental variables